sabrinaMKE201073/DSroadmap2025/notes/EDA_Python/P3_RelationshipinData.md

 ---

 ### 3) 📈 Kernel Density Estimate (KDE) plots
-> Similiar to histogram, KDE allow us to visualize distributions.
-> KDE are more interpretable, though, especially when multiple distributions are shown.
+> Kernel Density Estimate (KDE) plots are a great alternative to histograms when you want to show multiple distributions in the same visual

 ```python
 sns.kdeplot(data=divorce,